artob/ar.to/2010/08/red-blood-white-snow.md

 under Soviet rule."_

-Despite the harsh peace terms, the Soviets did not accomplish their objective of the total domination and occupation of Finland.
+Despite the harsh peace terms, the Soviets did not accomplish their original objective of the total domination and occupation of Finland.

 ### Just enough ground to bury all the dead